Aronnax9000/MamaSaidStringBand/lyrics/ThePersonYouGet.md

 # The Person You Get
+by Kaitlen Famer

 Nothing gets easier and more things don't make sense
 I try to give you my love and I get the short end of the stick